Extreme Changes in Changes: Simulations

 Finally, we remark that the monotonicity assumption of \citet{athey2006identification} for the identification is satisfied in this model.

 We evaluate the finite sample performance of our proposed extreme CIC estimator $\hat{\tau}_q^{eCIC}$ given in \eqref{eq:cic_est} along with its standard error estimator \eqref{eq:stderr}.
-The order statistics $k_{gt}$ are chosen based on \citet{guillou2001diagnostic} for each subsample $(g,t)$.
+The order statistics $k_{gt}$ are chosen based on \citet{guillou2001diagnostic} for each subsample $(g,t)$ as described in Section \ref{sec:kng}.
 We also present simulation results for the conventional estimator $\hat{\tau}_q^{CIC}$ of \citet[][page 464]{athey2006identification} with its standard error estimator \citep[][pages 464-465]{athey2006identification}.
-For the standard error estimation for $\hat\tau_q^{CIC}$, we use Epanechnikov kernel and Silverman's rule of thumb for bandwidth selection.
-Before presenting any result, we want to stress that we focus on the extreme quantiles $q \in [0.90,1.00)$ on which comparisons are necessarily unfair for the estimator $\hat{\tau}_q^{CIC}$ of \citet{athey2006identification} which presumes intermediate quantiles in theory.
+For the standard error estimation for $ \hat\tau_q^{CIC}$, we use Epanechnikov kernel and Silverman's rule of thumb for bandwidth selection.
+Before presenting the results, we want to stress that we focus on the extreme quantiles $q \in [0.90,1.00)$ on which comparisons are necessarily unfair for the estimator $\hat{\tau}_q^{CIC}$ of \citet{athey2006identification}, which presumes intermediate quantiles in theory.
 We confirm and acknowledge that the estimator $\hat{\tau}_q^{CIC}$ of \citet{athey2006identification} performs better in the intermediate quantiles $q \in (0.10,0.90)$.

-Figure \ref{fig:sim:estimates} shows Monte Carlo averages and inter-quartile ranges of the estimates under the design with $(\pi_G,\pi_T,\pi_A,\pi_B,\alpha)=(0.1,0.5,1.0,2.0,10)$.
-The dashed curves on the left column of the figure indicate the average estimates based on the conventional estimator $\hat{\tau}_q^{CIC}$.
-The dotted curves on the right column of the figure indicate the average estimates based on our proposed estimator $\hat{\tau}_q^{eCIC}$.
+Figure \ref{fig:sim:estimates} shows Monte Carlo averages and inter-quartile ranges of the estimates under the design with $(\pi_G,\pi_T,\pi_A,\pi_B, \alpha)=(0.1,0.5,1.0,2.0,10)$.
+The dashed curves on the left column of the figure indicate the average estimates based on the conventional estimator $ \hat{\tau}_q^{CIC}$.
+The dotted curves on the right column of the figure indicate the average estimates based on our proposed estimator $\hat{\tau} _q^{eCIC}$.
 In each panel, the shaded regions indicate the inter-quartile ranges of the estimates by the respective methods.
 The results are shown at the extreme quantiles $q \in [0.90,1.00)$ and for sample sizes $N \in \{2500,5000\}$.
 The solid curves indicate the true treatment effects.
 Observe that the conventional estimator $\hat{\tau}_q^{CIC}$ tends to give biased estimates as $q \rightarrow 1$.
 On the other hand, our proposed estimator $\hat{\tau}_q^{eCIC}$ yields significantly less biased estimates even in the limit $q \rightarrow 1$.
 We ran many additional simulations with varying design parameter values $(\pi_G,\pi_T,\pi_A,\pi_B,\alpha)$, and the results indicate similar patterns across sets of simulations.